How does BookPrintOnDemand work?

 - UPS Next Day

 22. How long do shipments take?

 We offer customers shipping options through UPS and the US Postal Service.
 Consumers can choose the shipping option they prefer given the price and time to ship.
-We encourage customers to educate themselves on how long it will take, using different shipping carriers and option, for their books to ship from our printing facilities in Phoenix, Arizona and Grand Rapids, Michigan.
+We encourage customers to educate themselves on how long it will take, using different shipping carriers and option, for their books to ship from our printing facility in Phoenix, Arizona.
 Generally, shipping in the US takes 2-4 business days.